 New Year's Resolutions for Advancing Guitar Players

 1. Take private lessons-- Either Skype or in person will make you accountable to practice and motivated to improve.
 It’s always good to have a qualified teacher watch and hear you play, they can not only teach you but also trouble shoot your playing and set you on the right path.
-There is usually too much information to remember so video your lesson, so you can go back to it and work on all the points covered.
-Give yourself sufficient time to learn all the material, 2-4 weeks is usually enough time.
-Don’t wait too long or you’ll procrastinate and never take another lesson.
-For more information about Skype lessons with Rich go to http://www.guitarcollege.net/1on1lessons.html
+There is usually too much information to remember so record your lesson, so you can go back to it and work on all the points covered.
+Set up your next lesson date while taking a lesson so you have a deadline.
+Give yourself sufficient time to learn all the material, 2-4 weeks is usually plenty.
+Don’t give yourself too long or you’ll procrastinate and never take another lesson.
+For more information about Skype lessons go to http://www.guitarcollege.net/1on1lessons.html

-3. Get a gig--Even if it’s free, start somewhere!
+3. Get a gig--Even if it’s for free, start somewhere!
 You can find open mic nights or jams sessions at local coffee houses, restaurants, book stores, bars or libraries.
 Consider doing special music at your church or entertaining at a hospital, convalescent home or school.
-If you would prefer to perform with others often your community center or local college will have a jazz band you can join.
-(Also see step 4!)
+If you would prefer to perform with others often your community center or local college will have a band you can join.

 4. Get a music buddy, group or band--Playing alone all the time can get lonely and boring.
 Playing with others makes you accountable to someone else and will encourage you to practice.
 Meet weekly or monthly, and stride to learn some new tunes together.
 Find another guitarist, a bass player, keyboard player, a vocalist or all of the above with musical interests similar to yours.
 Start a guitar club at your church or in your community.
 If you don’t know anyone, Craigslist and music store bulletin boards have ads for musicians and bands.
 You can either answer an ad or post one.